gcs

 Under the Cyprus income tax law, anyone who is a tax-resident, including both domiciled and non-domiciled persons, is exempt from paying income tax on dividends received and on interest from loans or similar debt instruments.
 Carried interest is treated differently.
 These exemptions exist because the income is instead taxed through the Special Defence Contribution (SDC), which runs alongside the regular income tax system.

-However, from 1 January 2026, SDC no longer applies to rental income for any Cyprus tax resident, including non‑doms.
-Rental profits are subject only to standard income tax
+However, from 1 January 2026, SDC no longer applies to rental income for any Cyprus tax residents and non-doms.
+Rental profits are subject only to standard income tax.
+But non-soms are still exempt from SDC on dividends, interest, and rental income.

 Special Defence Contribution (SDC) exemptions